 This section gives you an initial look at the total closing costs you’ll need to pay, which usually range from 2% to 6% of your loan amount.

-Tip: Before deciding which lender is giving you the best deal, review the more detailed breakdown of these costs on Page 2.
-If your lender is giving you a “lender credit,” it will appear there.
-A lender credit is when a lender opts to pay your closing costs in exchange for a higher interest rate.
+Before deciding which lender is giving you the best deal, review the more detailed breakdown of closing costs on Page 2.
+If your lender is giving you a “lender credit,” it will appear here.
+A lender credit is when a lender opts to cover your closing costs in exchange for a higher interest rate.

 9. Loan costs

-The loan costs you see here are some of the most important to consider when comparison-shopping for mortgages.
-Lenders have to disclose how much they plan to charge you in origination fees and “services you cannot shop for” If they don’t honor this quote, they’ll have to pay the difference.
+The loan costs you see here are some of the most important to consider when comparison shopping for mortgages.
+Lenders must disclose how much they plan to charge you in origination fees and “services you cannot shop for” (Section B).
+If they don’t honor this quote, they’ll have to pay the difference between the quoted cost and the updated cost.
 You may also see mortgage points in this section if you’re paying extra for a lower rate.

 10. Calculating cash to close